Pump Energy Cost Calculator Skip to main content

 1. Enter Pump Operating Parameters

 Input flow rate (GPM or MGD), total dynamic head (feet), pump efficiency, and motor efficiency.
-If you don't know pump efficiency, start with 70% for a typical municipal pump.
+Replace any default efficiency prompt with measured data, current pump curves, or source-reviewed project assumptions.

 2. Set Runtime and Electric Rate

 Enter daily runtime hours and electric rate in $/kWh.
-Include demand charges if your utility bills them separately (typically $5-15/kW/month for municipal accounts).
+Include demand charges if your utility bills them separately; actual tariffs, riders, taxes, time-of-use periods, and demand ratchets need bill or utility review.

-See kW demand, daily/monthly/annual energy cost, cost per million gallons pumped, and a wire-to-water efficiency rating with green/yellow/red indicators.
+See local kW demand, daily/monthly/annual energy cost, cost per million gallons pumped, and a wire-to-water efficiency prompt that still needs measured field data.

 Built For

-• Public works directors budgeting annual pump station energy costs
+• Public works directors screening annual pump station energy-cost assumptions

-• Utility managers comparing cost per MG across multiple pump stations
+• Utility managers comparing local cost-per-MG prompts across pump stations

 Assumptions